(6178) 1986 DA

-' is a metallic asteroid, classified as near-Earth object of the Amor group, approximately 3 kilometers in diameter.
+' is a metallic asteroid, classified as a near-Earth object of the Amor group, approximately 3 kilometers in diameter.
 It was discovered on 16 February 1986, by Japanese astronomer Minoru Kizawa at Shizuoka Observatory, Japan.

 1986 DA was the first near Earth asteroid thought to be of metallic composition, with high radar brightness; with that it was predicted to have 100 thousand tons of platinum group metals including gold and suggested as a resource for future space colonists.

 Orbit and classification

 As an eccentric Amor asteroid has an Earth minimum orbit intersection distance of 0.1922 AU and approaches the orbit of Earth from the outside but does not cross it.
 It crosses however the orbit of Mars and can be classified as a Mars-crosser and also approaches the orbit of Jupiter within 0.5 AU.
 The asteroid orbits the Sun at a distance of 1.2–4.5 AU once every 4 years and 9 months (1,732 days).
 Its orbit has an eccentricity of 0.58 and an inclination of 4° with respect to the ecliptic.
 The first precovery was taken at Siding Spring Observatory in 1977, extending the asteroid's observation arc by 9 years prior to its discovery.